Meadowdale Beach and Estuary Restoration

 Visit the Park!

-- Snohomish County Parks and Recreation maintains a website describing the features and amenities of Meadowdale Beach Park.
+- Snohomish County Parks and Recreation maintains a website that describes the features and amenities of Meadowdale Beach Park.
 The website link is: https://snohomishcountywa.gov/Facilities/Facility/Details/Meadowdale-Beach-Park-56

 - The park is located at 6026 156th Ave SW in Edmonds, Washington.